TENANCY LAW

 Book a Consultation if you would like to discuss whether the tenant ceases to qualify for the rental unit.

 A landlord can end a tenancy early if the landlord intends to carry out major construction at the rental unit.
-Major construction means demolishing the rental unit or other significant work where the unit must be vacant for the work to be done.
-It does not include cosmetic renovations such as repainting, replacing flooring and installing new cabinets or counter tops.
+Major construction means demolishing, converting, renovating and repairing the rental unit or other significant work where the unit must be vacant for the work to be done.
+It does not include smaller or cosmetic renovations such as repainting, replacing flooring or installing new cabinets and counter tops.

-To end a tenancy for renovations or repair, the landlord must apply to the Residential Tenancy Branch for an order of possession to evict the tenant.
-The Residential Tenancy Branch will then decide if the work is being done in good faith and if ending the tenancy is the only way the work can be done.
-This process is new as of July 1, 2021 – a landlord can no longer end a tenancy for renovation or repair with a four-month notice.
+To end a tenancy for other major renovations or repairs, effective July 1, 2021, the landlord must apply to the Residential Tenancy Branch for an Order of Possession to evict the tenant in four months for this purpose, The Residential Tenancy Branch will then decide if the work is being done in good faith and if ending the tenancy is the only way the work can be done.

 Book a Consultation to discuss if your specific situation qualifies to end a tenancy for renovation or repair.